bitceptron/bitceptron-retriever/README.md

 ### WIP notice

 Please note that this is an work in progress at the moment and breaking changes might happen.

+### Future steps

 We plan to:

+1. Build a GUI.
+2. Add async support for faster preparation.
-1. Add support for multisigs.
+3. Add support for multisigs.
+4. Optimize the txoutset crate for retriever's specific use case of the dump file.

 ### Usage

 `bitceptron-retriever-cli` provides a cli tool to use this crate.
-Please refer to <https://github.com/bitceptron/bitceptron-retriever-cli> for instructions.
+Please refer to <https://github.com/bitceptron/bitceptron-retriever/bitceptron-retriever-cli> for instructions.